JoaquinAmatRodrigo/skforecast/docs/user_guides/user-guides.md

 - [FAQ and forecasting tips](https://skforecast.org/latest/faq/faq)

 We hope you find these guides helpful.
 If you have any questions or need further assistance, please don't hesitate to reach out to the skforecast community.
-Remember to visit the [FAQ](https://skforecast.org/latest/faq/faq.html) page for answers to frequently asked questions and forecasting tips.
+Remember to visit the [FAQ and forecasting tips](https://skforecast.org/latest/faq/faq.html) page for answers to frequently asked questions and forecasting tips.